Joe (Belgian radio station): History

 On 19 February 2009, the hosts of 4fm announced that the station would relaunch as Joe FM on 1 April 2009.
 The station's format largely stayed the same.
 On Saturdays and Sundays, a show called Joekes broadcast excerpts of standup sets and comedy skits.
 In August 2012, Joe FM changed its slogan to Your Greatest Hits and implemented several new programmes.

+In September 2023, following the launch of Joe on FM in the Netherlands, the Belgian counterpart changed its slogan again, this time to Good Times, Great Music.
+The main color of the station also switched from green to blue.

 Frequencies

 Joe broadcasts in the Flemish Community (Flanders and Brussels) on the following frequencies: